 Withdrawing a large amount from your RRSP is not suggested since you need to pay tax depending on the amount of your withdrawal in the current calendar year.
 The withdrawal amount counts as your income, and you may be looking at a hefty tax bill.
 While you are able to withdraw any amount you like, there are methods to make the most of your RRSP.

 Make the Most of Your RRSP

 To make the most of your RRSP, you want to grow your money over time and pay fewer taxes when you withdraw the funds during retirement.
-To make the most of your retirement investment, it is important to determine your contribution room and income.
+To make the most of your retirement investment, it is important to determine your contribution room – find out what to do with unused contribution room – and income.
 The RRSP contribution room is 18% of your earned income from the last year.

 Financial experts advise skipping on contributing on years with low income since your contribution carries over.
 This way you can compound a larger sum when you are making more money.
 You can also deduct more from your income when making a larger contribution.
 RRSPs only require you to pay taxes during withdrawal, but they could give you tax breaks as well.

 When is the Best Time to Withdraw from Your RRSP?

 The best time to withdraw from your RRSP is during retirement.
 Also, a period of time when you can pay fewer taxes.
 Since your income during retirement is likely to be lower than when you are working, the tax rate will be lower.
 Withdrawals during retirement do not have penalties and simply count as retirement income.